-The term 'New York Stock Exchange (NYSE)' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'New York Stock Exchange (NYSE)' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 The NYSE is the acronym for the world’s largest stock exchange, the New York Stock Exchange.
 With a market capitalization of companies listed on it totaling at $11.92 trillion dollars in August 2010, it also possessed an average day trading value of around $153 billion in 2008.
 By market capitalization, the NYSE has no rivals for size.